 Check Into Account Fees

-Look for accounts that either charge you the lowest fees or no fees at all on the features you want.
-Fees can quickly eat up the interest earned on your account.
+Look for accounts that charge the lowest or no fees for the features you want.
+Fees can quickly eat up your interest.
 Make sure your savings strategy aligns with the account you choose.
-For instance, if an account requires a minimum deposit of $2,500 and it will be difficult for you to keep above that amount, you should cross it off your list.
+For instance, if an account requires a minimum deposit of $2,500 and it will be difficult to keep above that amount, you should cross it off your list.

 Compare the Minimum Deposit and Balance Requirements

-To start a money market account, you generally have to put down an initial deposit.
-This deposit should be an amount that you can do without and comfortably afford.
+You must put down an initial deposit to start a money market account.
+This deposit should be an amount you can afford comfortably without.
 Minimum balance requirements are typically around the same amount as this initial deposit.
-You could end up paying a penalty or maintenance fee if you fall below their minimum balance requirements.
+You could incur a penalty or maintenance fee if you fall below their minimum balance requirements.

 Open the Money Market Account That Meets Your Requirements

 Once you’ve found the right institution and money market account product, it’s time to open your account.
-You can usually go into the financial institution’s branch or open an account online.
-If you plan to visit a branch location, call them and ask what documents may be needed, such as a driver’s license or another form of identification.
-Also, check to see what the institution will accept for paying the initial deposit, and then bring the cash, a check, or debit card with you.
+You can usually enter the financial institution’s branch or open an online account.
+If you plan to visit a branch location, call them and ask what documents, such as a driver’s license or another form of identification, may be needed.
+Also, check to see what the institution will accept for paying the initial deposit, and then bring cash, a check, or a debit card with you.

 Opening a money market account with NASB is safe and easy.
-If you have any questions, give us a call at 800-677-6272 to talk to one of our experts.
+If you have any questions, call 800-677-6272 to speak with one of our experts.